 Who do we help?

 TAIEX assistance is open to:

-TAIEX assistance is not available to private citizens or individual companies.
+TAIEX does not provide direct support to civil society, private citizens or to individual companies.

 Which policy fields?